11 Top Confluence Alternatives & Competitors For Team Collaboration

 And as you may have guessed, much has changed since then.

-For one, it’s no longer the complete project management solution it once promised to be.
+For one, it’s no longer the complete project management tool it once promised to be.

 Guess that’s why Confluence is losing its influence over its loyal users. 😬